 If you really need some extra impact for why you should put your idea out into the world…

 This would be awful, yet completely unnecessary.
-So you can let that type of feeling and power drive you to create your products, write your articles, or make your videos.
+So you can let that type of feeling and power drive you to create and write copy for your products, your articles, or to shoot your videos.

 Absolutely no doubt exists in my mind that, had I not found these resources listed, I would be still chasing the old go-to-school-become-a-slave routine at this very moment.